go-floki/jade/README.md

-# jade
+# Jade for Go
 --
     import "github.com/go-floki/jade"

 Jade is an elegant templating engine.
 This is its implementation for Go Programming Language.
 Code is based on the Amber project.
+This project is a part of the Floki Web application framework.

 ### Tags